 We welcome your participation and partnership in paying it forward with adventure.
 Check out the extensive list of local projects and events by Raleigh Singapore here:-

 Homecoming - Raleigh Society 10th Anniversary

-Homecoming is Raleigh Society's 10th anniversary event.
-It was held at Scape.
-Raleigh members gathered to relive the old experiences, reminise the old memories, and refresh each other with our lives since our last expeditions.
-Many brought their families and kids.
-We had family-friendly programme within the seminar room - aka Little Tikes mini playground (and a mobile "playground" called Sebastian, who could have doubled up as Superman as he carried the kids around the room).
+Homecoming, Raleigh Singapore's 10th anniversary event, was held at Scape.
+Raleigh Singapore members gathered to reminisce old memories and renew friendships since our last expeditions.
+Many brought their families and kids and we had family-friendly arrangements – a Little Tikes mini playground and a ‘mobile playground’, Sebastian, who carried the kids around the room like Superman.

-Tiong Hock and Pauline shared their experiences during the 10th Anniversary Project to Ooty in India to construct barrier-free toilets for the disabled community there.
-Everyone also had an emotional time looking through the old photographs of all our past expeditions and activities in the last 20 years, at our very own "Down the Memory Lane" corner of the room (with Victor's photographs, curated by Weilin).
+Tiong Hock and Pauline shared their experiences during the 10th Anniversary Project to Ooty, India to construct barrier-free toilets for the disabled community.
+Everyone had an emotional time looking through the old photographs of all our past expeditions and activities in the last 20 years, at our very own "Down the Memory Lane" corner, featuring Victor's photographs curated by Weilin.